codinasion-archive/codinasion-programme/programme/swap-two-numbers/README.md

   - NeelPatel31
 ---

-## Write a program to swap two numbers.
+## Write a program to swap two numbers

 ```txt
 Input:  a=10 b=20